Black and Tan Coonhound Weight & Growth Chart

 When Does a Black and Tan Coonhound Stop Growing?

-Black and Tan Coonhounds typically reach their full adult height by 15 to 24 months and their full adult weight shortly after.
-This breed may continue to fill out and add muscle mass for several months after reaching full height.
+Black and Tan Coonhounds typically reach their full adult height of 23–27 inches by 15 to 24 months and their full adult weight of 65–110 lbs shortly after.
+Males weigh 65 to 110 pounds and females 50 to 85 pounds; they are the largest of the six coonhound breeds..

 Is My Black and Tan Coonhound Overweight?

-To determine if your Black and Tan Coonhound is at a healthy weight:
+To determine if your Black and Tan Coonhound is at a healthy weight (65–110 lbs target):

 • Rib test: You should be able to feel the ribs without pressing hard, with a thin layer of fat covering them